flexiblepower/defpi-documentation/getting-def-pi-up-and-running/running-def-pi-on-linux.md

 # Running dEF-Pi on a local Linux machine

+This tutorial gives the opportunity to create a local dEF-Pi environment running on a single Linux machine.

 ## Step 1: Installing Docker

 DEF-Pi runs on the Linux versions of Docker.
 Both the community edition as well as the enterprise edition are supported, from version 17.03 and upwards.